contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 If we now select the template `content_element/text/tip`, then the parent template is the template
 `/templates/content_element/text.html.twig`.
-At the beginning again the text `Introductory text for all text elements` is output and additionally at the end the text `Here is an additional closing text for the variant "Tip"`.
-Between these two texts is the complete text that we entered in TinyMCE.
+At the beginning the text `Introductory text for all text elements` is output and additionally at the end the text `Here is an additional closing text for the variant "Tip"`.
+Between these the text that we entered in TinyMCE is output.
-When using the template `content_element/text/notice`, the closing text `Here is an additional closing text for the text for the "Notice" variant`.
+When using the template `content_element/text/notice`, the text `Here is an additional closing text for the text for the "Notice" variant` is output at the end.
 {{% /example %}}